Chest pain: Management

 Management of chest pain varies with the underlying cause of the pain and the stage of care.

 Prehospital care

+If an individual develops chest pain and suspects that they are suffering a myocardial infarction, they can calm down, remain in a position that is comfortable, and call emergency medical services while trying any other action of the applicable first aid process.

 Chest pain is a common symptom encountered by emergency medical services.
 Aspirin increases survival in people with acute coronary syndrome and it is reasonable for EMS dispatchers to recommend it in people with no recent serious bleeding.
 Supplemental oxygen was used in the past for most people with chest pain but is not needed unless the oxygen saturations are less than 94% or there are signs of respiratory distress.
 Entonox is frequently used by EMS personnel in the prehospital environment.
 However, there is little evidence about its effectiveness.